esl/MongooseIM/doc/developers-guide/Hooks-and-handlers.md

 MongooseIM uses a dedicated data structure to accumulate data related to stanza processing (see ["Accumulators"](accumulators.md)).
 It is instantiated with an incoming stanza, passed along throughout the processing chain, supplied to and returned from certain hook calls, and terminated when stanza is leaving MongooseIM.

-If a Mongoose accumulator is provided to a hook, handlers should store their return values in one of 3 ways:
+If a Mongoose accumulator is passed to a hook, handlers should store their return values in one of 3 ways:
-* If it is a one-off value whch doesn't need to be passed on along with the accumulator (can be overwritten any time), use `mongoose_acc:set(hook, result, Value, Acc)`.
+* If it is a one-off value which doesn't need to be passed on along with the accumulator (can be overwritten any time), use `mongoose_acc:set(hook, result, Value, Acc)`.
 * If the value is to be passed on to be reused within the current processing context, use `mongoose_acc:set(Namespace, Key, Value, Acc)`.
 * If the value should be passed on to the recipient's session, pubsub node etc. use `mongoose_acc:set_permanent(Namespace, Key, Value, Acc)`.